naturalisticbrain/research-journal/research-journal/repronim/reproschema.md

 ## Project Updates

+**Manuscript draft internal deadline: Feb.
+2nd, 2024**

 **Major updates deadline: Jan.
 5th, 2024**

 ---
-**Package Maintainance**
-### 12/04/2023 - 12/08/2023
-- met with Dorota on 12/07
-  - aim to finish LinkML part next week
-  - where to put the pytantic layer (decide next week)
-- YC works on demo/walkthrough next week

-### 11/17/2023 - 12/01/2023
-- met with Satra and set up plans
-  - new release with linkML should be done in December
-  - using linkML to convert reproschema to redcap (current script used javascript)
-- will meet with Dorota discussing next steps Dec.
-5th

----
 **Manuscript**
+### 12/26/2023 - 01/19/2024
+- draft has been revised a couple of rounds but the `user cases` section is still to-be-written. this section will include `hbcd`, `bridge2ai`, `nimh-minimal`. i need to come up with a
+- software side: working on improving the `redcap2reproschema` tool based on `hbcd` and `bridge2ai`
+  - `hbcd`: got the data dictionary using redcap API, but haven't figured out how to retrive historical versions yet
+  - `bridge2ai`: we start a thread with evan and alistir, will have more updates next week
+  - `nimh-minimal`: we have some javascript bugs in `ui` needs to be fixed, haven't been fixed yet
+- set up a meeting with MIT writing center to go through the draft on Jan.
+26th (next Friday)

 ### 12/04/2023 - 12/08/2023
 - draft progress:
   - Intro (95% done)